 Satisfactory underwriting arrangements are essential to a successful public offering.
 Until a letter of intent is obtained from an underwriter, a small businessperson should not engage lawyers, accountants and other professionals to commence the registration process because if there is no arrangement for the sale of the securities, there is no purpose in incurring the significant expense of registration.
 For this reason, many small businesspersons conclude that they are at the mercy of underwriters and must agree to anything which the underwriter requests.
 However, one should remember that underwriters also compete for business.
 Thus, if the proposed offering is well conceived, the underwriting negotiations should be on a fair basis.

 The legal costs mentioned above are rough estimates given solely for the purpose of alerting a small businessperson to the magnitude of the costs pertaining to the different alternatives.
-The actual charges for legal services will be based on the time devoted to the project by lawyers, paralegals and administrative assistants, the out-of-pocket expense incurred such as travel and the result achieved.
+The actual charges for legal services will be based on the time devoted to the project by lawyers, paralegals and legal assistants, the out-of-pocket expenses incurred such as travel, and the result achieved.
 Usually, a retainer equal to the minimum estimate is paid before any work is commenced.
 Thereafter statements are rendered periodically.
 If the project is terminated or concluded, any previously paid retainer will be returned after submission and payment of a final statement.

 In addition to legal fees and expenses, a small businessperson should obtain estimates of accounting fees, printing costs, SEC, FINRA and state filing fees, fees of other professionals such as engineers and underwriters expense allowances.
 One should make sure that satisfactory arrangements have been made to pay such “front-end costs” before engaging anyone to start work on a project.

 Often times a small businessperson does not have sufficient money or credit through conventional sources to pay the “front-end costs.”
-Although risky to small businesspersons and often more expensive, if no funds can otherwise be obtained to pay the front-end costs, sometimes nontransferable, convertible, subordinated promissory notes personally guaranteed by the small businessperson are sold to a few sophisticated investors.
+Although risky to small businesspersons and often more expensive, if no funds can otherwise be obtained to pay the front-end costs, sometimes nontransferable, convertible, subordinated promissory notes personally guaranteed by the small businessperson are sold to a few sophisticated and "accredited" investors.
 The notes are (i) made nontransferable to avoid distribution problems under the securities laws, (ii) convertible so that the investor has an opportunity to profit from the venture, (iii) subordinated to avoid the possibility of precluding loans from banks and other financial institutions and (iv) personally guaranteed to provide by contract essentially the same liability against the issuer’s organizers as the payee could obtain by suit under Section 12 of the 1933 Act based on a theory that the promissory notes were sold in violation of either the registration or anti-fraud provisions of the Act.
 Of course, every effort should be made to avoid violating any securities laws and regulations.
 If complete and accurate disclosure in a letter or other written document similar to the type of document used in connection with a Rule 504 offering is used and if the nontransferable convertible subordinated promissory notes are sold to only a few sophisticated (preferable “accredited”) investors who have complete and accurate information concerning the issuer, the sale of notes should not be held to be in violation of the securities laws.

 Small businesspersons often ask the attorneys to buy stock in their venture, thinking that (i) proceeds from the sale of the stock are available to pay part of the front end costs and (ii) the attorneys will have a proprietary interest in the business.
 Securities lawyers must remain objective and therefore, if asked to do so, lawyers in this firm will normally not buy stock.

 Once securities are sold to others, the company has a continuing obligation to keep those who own securities informed concerning the company’s affairs.
 This is especially important for companies which have securities which are actively traded in the market.
-Companies having more than 500 “unaccredited” shareholders (and, since the enactment of the JOBS Act, over 2,000 shareholders including accredited shareholders) and $10,000,000 in assets are required to register under Section 12 of the Securities Exchange Act of 1934.
+Companies having more than 500 “unaccredited” shareholders (and, since the enactment of the JOBS Act, over 2,000 shareholders when calculated to include all accredited shareholders) and $10,000,000 in assets are required to register under Section 12 of the Securities Exchange Act of 1934.
 If we represent a company at the time it is required to so register, we typically provide to the company at that time a detailed written summary of its obligations under the 1934 Act.
 In general, such a registration is not difficult, but once registered a company has several continuing obligations including, but in no way limited to, the following:

 1. Reports.
 Generally, a company registered under the 1934 Act must file 10-K reports annually, 10-Q reports quarterly and 8-K reports following the happening of specified important events (a “small business” issuer, as defined above, will use simplified disclosure on these same forms).
 The 10-Q reports, containing primarily unaudited quarterly financial information, customarily are prepared in-house and merely reviewed by counsel.
 However, 10-K annual reports require audited financial information and the narrative parts customarily are prepared by counsel.
 If the company’s securities are quoted on NASDAQ, copies of the reports must be filed with FINRA.
 A filing fee must be paid to the Securities and Exchange Commission each year when the 10-K report is filed.